trufflesuite/trufflesuite.com/src/docs/truffle/how-to/migrate-to-hardhat.md

 [ethers.js](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers) plugins to deploy your contract.
 Refer to
 [the Hardhat documentation](https://hardhat.org/hardhat-runner/docs/guides/deploying) for more information on deploying contracts.

-The process to compile, test, and deploy your contracts on Hardhat is:
+Use the following steps to compile, test, and deploy your contracts on Hardhat:

 1. Install dependencies listed in your project's `package.json` file: